edwellbrook/rodeo/README.md

 ##How Do I Install Rodeo?
 Installing Rodeo is really easy.
 You can do so by installing either the Safari or Google Chrome extension from the releases section (NOTE: Chrome users have to drag the extension into the extension manager `chrome://extensions/`):

-The Original Rodeo is available here:
+The Original Rodeo is available for download here:
 [https://github.com/edwellbrook/Rodeo/releases](https://github.com/edwellbrook/Rodeo/releases)

 ##Little Missing Details